meidoworks/nekoq-component/configure/SecretDesign.md

 ## Note List

 * Disable swap to avoid sensitive memory to be swapped into hard disk, causing key leaking issue.
+* For issuing certificate purpose, Secret won't provide all possible suites as supported in other tools such as openssl, while it focuses on providing common used and secure suites to simply the use as CA.

 ## Supported features